AqlaSolutions/AqlaSerializer/README.md

 If you are not sure whether your pull request will be accepted please contact me preliminary.

-if you want to become a collaborator first you should make a significant contribution to the project with pull requests.
+if you want to become a collaborator you should make a significant contribution to the project with pull requests first.

 <b>Binary format description</b> (name:)(type)example_value